 A: Programs that are no longer on the web site are full and have a full waitlist.
 If you’re already registered for a program, you can log into your Trackers account to view the status and any updates.

 Q: I haven't received any information about a program that starts next week.
 What do I need to bring?

 A: Reminder emails go out 3-4 days before a program begins.
-In general, students should bring a lunch, snack, water bottle, hat, sunscreen, mask, rain gear / cold weather gear and hand sanitizer.
+In general, students should bring a mask, hand sanitizer, lunch, snack, water bottle, hat, and rain gear / cold weather gear.

 Q: How is Trackers Earth handling bathrooms?

 A: We have access to our own, private restroom facilities for program use.
 They are all locked and not accessible by the public when not in use by our groups.